Vorld/Eusociety/docs/MILESTONES.md

 - Update `World` to use generic component storage
 - Update existing code to use the new component system

-**Validation:** Run existing simulation with new component system - output should match previous results.
+**Validation:** Run existing simulation with new component system - output matched previous results.

 ### Milestone 2.2: Resource Management [COMPLETED]